bbwieland/fRisbee/README.md

 score AND the opponent’s rating coming into a game.
 Basically, if your team’s game score exceeds the difference between your team’s rating and your opponent’s rating, your rating will INCREASE as a result;
 otherwise, it’ll DECREASE!

 Yes — this means that wins don’t always result in ratings increases!
 You need to beat a team by **more** than your “expected” win to see a ratings increase; the inverse is also true: a weaker team that holds its own against a strong team may see a ratings increase.

+Use the RatingAdjustedGameScoreCalculator to determine how, given each team’s initial rating and each team’s game performance, their final rating will be affected by the outcome.

     # In an evenly matched game, a close victory results in a ratings increase.
     fRisbee::RatingAdjustedGameScoreCalculator(winner_rating = 1500,loser_rating = 1500,winner_score = 13, loser_score = 12)